rohanradadiya/OPERATINGSYSTEMSLAB3/README.md

 ## Running the Code:
 1. In command prompt make sure directory is on the specific repository folder

-2. Compile the code:  gcc file_name.c -c
+2. Compile the code:  gcc sudokuValidatorReal.c -o OSLAB3
+   ./OSLAB3

-3. If the Sudoku solution is valid, it will print "The sudoku solution seems to be valid!!!".
+4. If the Sudoku solution is valid, it will print "The sudoku solution seems to be valid!!!".
 Otherwise, it will indicate that the solution is invalid and prompt for correction.

 ## Contributors
 - Rohan Radadiya (100704614)